Frequently Asked Questions

 You are permitted to submit group work; however, your decision to seek and receive feedback should be discussed with your collaborators.

-For asynchronous written feedback, by submitting a group document, we will assume that you have discussed the decision to seek feedback with your collaborators ahead of time.
+For asynchronous written feedback, by submitting a group document, we will assume that you have discussed the decision to seek feedback with your collaborators ahead of time and will treat the document as we would any other submission.

 Can I submit a take-home exam?